 For example, while we’re successfully solving for renewables, scope 1 GHG emissions from stationary fuel combustion remain the next frontier we have yet to tackle, where doing so can directly improve a company’s efficiency while leading to cost savings.
 Meanwhile, we are seeing a return to focus on the systemic global systems of our planet and a recognition of the significant role they play to limiting global emissions, in some case more so than any one technology could ever achieve.

 Companies should invest equally in protecting and innovating around our oceans, forests, fresh water, and food systems.
 The Sustainable Development Goals are prime roadmaps for where and how to focus.

-Set internal prices on carbon to incentivize reductions, impose an internal tax that collects funds or use “shadow” prices to influence investment decision-making.
-Ask any CEO if they intend to be in business longer than 2 years from now and they’d say “of course” – managers need to follow suit by using tools that incentivize carbon reductions which may exceed the typical 2 year hurdle rate when making investment decisions where return ratios may be longer.
+Set internal prices on carbon to incentivise reductions, impose an internal tax that collects funds or use “shadow” prices to influence investment decision-making.
+Ask any CEO if they intend to be in business longer than 2 years from now and they’d say “of course” – managers need to follow suit by using tools that incentivise carbon reductions which may exceed the typical 2-year hurdle rate when making investment decisions where return ratios may be longer.